ansys/pymapdl/doc/source/api/unit_testing.rst

 working as expected.
 They should be as atomic and independent as possible.

 Unit testing is highly important.
-The tests check that code changes are consistent with other parts of the code and verify that these changes are implemented properly.
+The tests verify that code changes are consistent with other parts of the code and verify that these changes are implemented properly.